-This 74m waterfall nestled deep off the Forgotten World Highway was a pleasant surprise to Julie and I when we were trying to buy ourselves time while waiting out the bad weather to do the Tongariro Crossing.
+This waterfall nestled deep off the Forgotten World Highway pleasantly surprised Julie and I when we tried to buy ourselves time while waiting out the bad weather to do the Tongariro Crossing.

-On a return visit, things have changed and it appeared that it felt a little less off the beaten path than before, but it still retained its tranquility and relative wildness.
+On a return visit, things have changed and it appeared that it felt a little less off the beaten path than before, but it still retained its tranquility and relative wildness nonetheless.

-And for that, we’re giving this falls its props by being on this list.
+And for that, we’ve given this falls its props by being on this list.

 This picturesque 55m plunging waterfall whose Maori name was Waireinga was worth the detour between Hamilton and Raglan on the North Island.

-We were able to experience the falls from a lookout at its brink, from an expansive upper overlook, and from a dock-like lookout at its base.
+We experienced the falls from a lookout at its brink, from an expansive upper overlook, and from a dock-like lookout at its base.

 The well-maintained walking track to take in the falls in these various ways made it easy for us to access and enjoy.

 Indeed, waterfalls like this remind us why New Zealand’s nature is world class.